plateformeinnovation/bluemix-billing-report/README.md

-# Open Groupe Bluemix Billing Report Application
+# Open Groupe Bluemix Billing Report

 This is a web application developed on [Flask](https://github.com/pallets/flask) for Billing reporting of Bluemix platform for Open Groupe.